Chiralistic/home-assistant-schulferien/README.md

 Da diese Integration die OpenHolidaysAPI verwendet, funktionieren wahrscheinlich auch andere Länder und Regionen, jedoch wurde dies nicht getestet.

-If you want to monitor multiple states you have to setup multiple sensors.
-You can add additional days which should count as Holidays

 ```yaml
 sensor:
   - platform: schulferien